Commissioners

 April Purcell is a proud parent of three and a passionate community advocate.
 With 20 years of residency in San Diego, she plays an active role in various organizations and initiatives, including School Site Councils, Rady Children's Hospital Auxiliary Board, and other local volunteer groups.
 She has served as District 2's Human Relations Commissioner since 2018.

-April is a life science consultant and an advocate to increase patient diversity and inclusion during clinical development.
+April is a life science consultant and an advocate for increased patient diversity and inclusion during clinical development.
 She is committed to promoting social justice and advocating for the marginalized communities in our society.
 With a passion for human rights and equality, April strives to bring about meaningful change and create a more inclusive, just, and equitable society.
 April believes everyone deserves a chance to thrive and is dedicated to fighting for a future where everyone can live with dignity and respect.

-April holds a bachelor's degree in Science and a Masters in Government Democracy Studies and Governance from Johns Hopkins University and served three years in the US Peace Corps in Lesotho, Africa.
+April holds a bachelor's degree in Science and a master's in Government Democracy Studies and Governance from Johns Hopkins University and served three years in the U.S. Peace Corps in Lesotho, Africa.

 Dr. Yessica Diaz Roman (She/Her/Ella)